-Amtrak Asks Two People In Wheelchairs To Pay $25,000 For A Ride
+Amtrak Asks Two People Who Use Wheelchairs To Pay $25,000 For A Ride

 But not this time.

-On December 30, an Amtrak agent for group sales, based in Philadelphia, wrote: "I received a cost regarding the removal of seats and I've been advised this will be over $25 K. Would you like for me to proceed with the request?"
+On Dec.
+30, an Amtrak agent for group sales based in Philadelphia wrote: "I received a cost regarding the removal of seats and I've been advised this will be over $25 K. Would you like for me to proceed with the request?"

-Someone from the disability group wrote back: "Am I reading this correctly?"
+Someone from the group wrote back: "Am I reading this correctly?"

-The answer came back on January 2.
-"The cost is correct," the agent wrote, citing a new policy for taking out those seats.
-The agent explained it's expensive to take out extra seats, that it means taking a car out of service.
+The answer came back on Jan.
+2. "The cost is correct," the agent wrote, citing a new policy for taking out those seats.
+The agent explained that it's expensive to take out extra seats and that it means taking a car out of service.

 But there was no response by the promised deadline, Hayman says, and then no communication when officials at Access Living tried to follow up.